microclimate-dev2ops/knative-pipeline-events/README.md

  ## Current restrictions

- - You must have a file called deployment.yaml which contains your app deployment as the code is currently hard coded to replace the image listed in this file with that output in the build.
+ - You must have a file called `deployment.yaml` which contains your app deployment as the code is currently hard coded to replace the image listed in this file with that output in the build.

- - Only run a single build at a time (artifacts are not fully uniquely named and problems could occur)
+ - Only run a single build at a time (artifacts are not fully uniquely named and problems could occur).